AY2425S1-CS2103T-W11-1a/tp/docs/UserGuide.md

 Format: `appointment NRIC app/DD-MM-YYYY HH:MM`

+### Changing Triage Stage : `triage`

+Changes the existing triage stage of a patient to another stage.
+Stages are categorised from 1 to 5.

+Triaging stages follows the Phase of Illness Model:

+1 - Stable

+2 - Unstable

+3 - Deteriorating

+4 - Terminal

+5 - Bereaved

+Format: `triage NRIC t/TRIAGE`

+Example:
+* `triage S1234567A t/1`
+* `triage T1231231D t/3`

 ### Listing all patient profiles : `list`

 Shows a list of all patient profiles in the database.